Call numbers explained

 DNA Repair and Mutagenesis by Friedberg et al.

 QH QH = Science(Q)/Natural History(H)

 .F753 .F753 = Indicates a specific work by author(s)

 19951995 = Year of Publication

-The LC call number also indicates the address or location of the item in relation to the rest of the collections.
-The LC system is alpha-numeric.
-Some call numbers have a location code at the beginning of the call number indicating a specific collection to which they belong.
-For instance,
+Location codes are used to indicate the address or location of the item in relation to the rest of the collections.
+Some books have a location code at the beginning of the call number indicating a specific collection to which they belong.
+For example:

-Sci Ref = found in Science Reference collection
+Sci Ref = found in the Science Library's Reference collection

 There are a few collections in the UGA Libraries that do not use the Library of Congress classification:

 - Main Library Current Periodicals (shelved alphabetically, by title)

 - Main and Science Library Leisure Reading Books